AlenMandic/fullstack-blog-app/README.md

 - `React Router` was used to separate the website into relevant pages to enable link sharing and a better user experience

-- Full Pagination system implemented for the `Front Page` component/page.
+- Full Pagination system and a sorting implemented for the `Front Page` component/page.

 # Testing